-But those with Crohn’s or ulcerative colitis tend to do well by following a liquid diet — particularly with clear liquids like broth, water, tea, even Jell-O — for the entire day before the colonoscopy, says Dr. Ashkan Farhadi, a gastroenterologist at MemorialCare Orange Coast Medical Center.
+But those with Crohn’s or ulcerative colitis tend to do well by following a liquid diet — particularly with clear liquids like broth, water, tea, and even Jell-O — for the entire day before the colonoscopy, says Dr. Ashkan Farhadi, a gastroenterologist at MemorialCare Orange Coast Medical Center.

 “I tend to prefer a whole day of a liquid diet for everyone,” he says.
 “But especially with those who have IBD, it can be a good prep strategy because it increases hydration and reduces risk of not having the bowel be clear.”

-One important note is not to eat or drink anything that’s red or orange, Farhadi says.
+One important note is not to eat or drink anything red or orange, Farhadi says.
 For example, you can have Gatorade, but choose the yellow or green variety, he suggests.

-But that’s part of what made it so notoriously unpleasant, says Dr. Peter Stanich, a gastroenterologist at The Ohio State University Wexner Medical Center.
+But that’s part of what made it so unpleasant, says Dr. Peter Stanich, a gastroenterologist at The Ohio State University Wexner Medical Center.

 “That type of standard prep was causing people to feel nausea, in part from the large amount of liquid they were ingesting at a time,” he says.
-“That’s led nearly all gastroenterologists to prefer a ‘split prep,’ which means you do half the evening and half in the morning before the procedure.
+“That’s led nearly all gastroenterologists to prefer a split prep, which means you do half the evening and half in the morning before the procedure.
 That has made things much better.”